in: Engaging SASB Project

 Following a presentation of the report, author Joanne Bauer engaged Sharlene Brown, Croatan Institute Senior Fellow, Director of the Institute’s initiative on Racial Equity, Economics, Finance, and Sustainability (REEFS), and co-author of Capital at a Crossroads, in an exchange about the emergence of racial equity lens in investing and the place of race in DEI performance assessments.

-When asked where she sees the gaps in the mapping report, Brown responded that “the accountability piece is crucial.”
+When asked where in her view the report reveals gaps in DEI priorities, Sharlene responded that “the accountability piece is crucial.”
 The fact that we are not seeing more accountability metrics at the management and board level is problematic, and “tied to the way we do business in the world.”
 For the past two decades the U.S. has become a majority-minority country, and this means “we need to think very differently about how we invest in people.”
 If companies do not recognize this, they risk losing out in global competiting.
-According to Brown, “We need to see this as a moment to invest in communities that we have historically ignored.
+According to Sharlene, “We need to see this as a moment to invest in communities that we have historically ignored.
 In the U.S. we have a huge opportunity ahead of us to lean into the changes that are coming and to make sure the investments are made so that companies can compete in a global landscape.
-Not doing so is reckless. “
+Not doing so is reckless.”

-Bauer then asked Brown about a finding of the research that class and social mobility rarely appear in the metrics.
-Brown agreed that this is signficiant.
-She applauded the growing focus within the DEI community on diversity of asset managers, but cautioned that this conversation sometimes eludes a critical issue of the wealth and income gap.
-According to Brown, we need to ask “How do we lift the broader masses and bring greater equity for communities?”
+Joanne then asked Sharlene about a finding of the research whereby class and social mobility rarely appear in the metrics.
+Sharlene agreed that this is signficiant.
+She applauded the growing focus within the DEI community on diversity of asset managers, but cautioned that this conversation sometimes leaves out a critical issue: the wealth and income gap.
+According to Sharlene , we need to ask “How do we lift the broader masses and bring greater equity for communities?”
 We are just at the starting point in reflecting the answer to this question in the metrics.
-Bauer remarked that for the private sector, the answer may lie in recruitment practices that shift the bias away from the elite univiersities and commit to loan repayment programs and on-the-job training.
+Joanne remarked that for the private sector, the answer may lie in a new commitment to recruitment practices that move away from targeting mainly graduates of the elite univiersities and towards attracting a new pool of talent through loan repayment programs and on-the-job training.

-Bauer turned to Rashika Choudhary, a researcher for the project, for her reflections on the mapping, particularly as a younger person facing the job market.
-Choudhary remarked that there is a noticeable emphasis on diversity metrics, and that DEI goals need to address the cultural changes that are underpinned and result from inclusion and equity.
-These metrics are weakly represented and need greater attention.
+Joanne turned to Rashika Choudhary, who conducted research and created the visualizations for the mapping project, for her reflections on the mapping, particularly as a younger person facing the job market.
+Choudhary remarked that she recognized a clear emphasis on diversity metrics, and that DEI goals need to capture the cultural changes that are underpinned and result from inclusion and equity.
+These DEI measures are weakly represented across the frameworks and need greater attention.